microsoft/vscode-mssql/README.md

 ## Contributing to the Extension
 See the [developer documentation] for details on how to contribute to this extension.

+## Code of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct].
+For more information see the [Code of Conduct FAQ] or contact [opencode@microsoft.com] with any additional questions or comments.

 ## Privacy Statement
 The [Microsoft Enterprise and Developer Privacy Statement] describes the privacy statement of this software.